Ron is the founding pastor of a church in Harrisburg, PA, and a graduate of Denver Seminary in Colorado.

 These are not things that somebody told a friend of a cousin of an acquaintance whose name I can’t quite remember.
-John wants it clearly understood that he is speaking only of things “which we have seen with our eyes, which we have looked upon, and our hands have handled.”
+John wants it clearly understood that he is speaking only of things “which we have seen with our (own) eyes, which we have looked upon, and our hands have handled.”

-The Importance of Eye-Witness Testimony
+The Importance of Eyewitness Testimony

 Someone once asked me, “Why wasn't the resurrection of Christ reported anywhere outside the New Testament?
 Seems like an event that astounding would have been reported all over the place.”

 But of course, it couldn’t have been.
 Who would have carried the story?
-The New York Times wasn’t yet printing “all the news that’s fit to print,” and CNN wasn't yet broadcasting news reports 24/7 on cable television.
+The New York Times wasn’t yet printing “all the news that’s fit to print,” and CNN wasn't yet broadcasting 24/7 on cable television.
 The Roman and Jewish authorities wanted to suppress the news of the resurrection, not spread it.

-Because they were on the scene, when they report in the Bible that these things actually happened, they are either deliberately lying, or they are truthfully reporting what they personally saw and heard.
-And these were men who understood the Scriptural injunction that “all liars shall have their part in the lake which burns with fire and brimstone” (Revelation 21:8).
+Because they were on the scene when they report in the New Testament that these things actually happened, they are either deliberately lying, or they are truthfully reporting what they personally saw and heard.
+And these were men who understood and believed the scriptural injunction that “all liars shall have their part in the lake which burns with fire and brimstone” (Revelation 21:8).

 The Answer to the Question